Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/SecurityLegacySecurityRolesSecurityMyResponse.md

 `func (o *SecurityLegacySecurityRolesSecurityMyResponse) UnsetGlobalPermissions()`

 UnsetGlobalPermissions ensures that no value is present for GlobalPermissions, not even an explicit nil
+### GetGranularPermissions

+`func (o *SecurityLegacySecurityRolesSecurityMyResponse) GetGranularPermissions() []GranularPermissionsGranularPermissionResponse`

+GetGranularPermissions returns the GranularPermissions field if non-nil, zero value otherwise.

+### GetGranularPermissionsOk

+`func (o *SecurityLegacySecurityRolesSecurityMyResponse) GetGranularPermissionsOk() (*[]GranularPermissionsGranularPermissionResponse, bool)`

+GetGranularPermissionsOk returns a tuple with the GranularPermissions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGranularPermissions

+`func (o *SecurityLegacySecurityRolesSecurityMyResponse) SetGranularPermissions(v []GranularPermissionsGranularPermissionResponse)`

+SetGranularPermissions sets GranularPermissions field to given value.

+### HasGranularPermissions

+`func (o *SecurityLegacySecurityRolesSecurityMyResponse) HasGranularPermissions() bool`

+HasGranularPermissions returns a boolean if a field has been set.

+### SetGranularPermissionsNil

+`func (o *SecurityLegacySecurityRolesSecurityMyResponse) SetGranularPermissionsNil(b bool)`

+ SetGranularPermissionsNil sets the value for GranularPermissions to be an explicit nil

+### UnsetGranularPermissions
+`func (o *SecurityLegacySecurityRolesSecurityMyResponse) UnsetGranularPermissions()`

+UnsetGranularPermissions ensures that no value is present for GranularPermissions, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)